ABC Wednesday is "N" for North American. It is a blast from the past.

 It was a powerful and moving experience for me and some of my most vivid memories are of the day we spent there.
 I tried so hard to capture that feeling with my camera but the shots that you cannot see are of a diverse people from all over the place sharing this time and place in history with such a gentle grace.

 It was a very warm day in August of 2008 and the main stage was set nestled on a golden field and the lovely Cowichan River ran along beside us and we waded in the cool water and watched others swim and jump from the bridge as the music and drums washed over us.

 Welcome to the Island Rambles Blog

 Welcome to my blog world.
-This is a photo blog about Vancouver Island, B.C.
+This is a nature and birding photo blog about Vancouver Island, B.C.
 Canada.
 I hope you enjoy your time here and please come back again.
 PHOTOS WILL ENLARGE IF CLICKED.
 The photos are slide show enabled if you click on them.